DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 Option 2, London to Oslo via DFDS ferry

-In this option, you travel by train from London to Denmark, then use the luxurious DFDS overnight cruise ferry between Copenhagen & Oslo.
+In this option, you travel by train from London to Denmark, then use the luxurious overnight cruise ferry between Copenhagen & Oslo.
 It's faster than the previous option using train all the way, and the cruise into Oslo Fjord is a bonus.

 London ► Oslo